 CNHED has partnered with the George Washington University School of Business to develop a training for local entrepreneurs in Washington, D.C. through our new ELEVATE program.
-ELEVATE, which stands for Executive Leadership Education Venture Advancing Talented Entrepreneurs,aims to provide best-in-class training to minority small businesses located in the DC to acquire new skills that will allow them to more effectively and efficiently manage their business’ products and services and increase revenue and employment.
+ELEVATE, which stands for Executive Leadership Education Venture Advancing Talented Entrepreneurs,aims to provide best-in-class training to minority small businesses located in DC to acquire new skills that will allow them to more effectively and efficiently manage their business’ products and services and increase revenue and employment.

 We’re excited to announce the next chapter in entrepreneur and business education began last week!
 Our inaugural class of our Executive Leadership Education Venture Advancing Talented Entrepreneurs (ELEVATE) has officially launched.

 The Coalition for Nonprofit Housing & Economic Development (CNHED) is excited to share our 2020 Annual Report that outlines not only our accomplishments throughout the year, but also forecasts our future work in 2021.

 Applications are now open for CNHED and George Washington University’s new ELEVATE program.
 ELEVATEaims to provide best-in-class training to minority small businesses located in the DC to acquire new skills that will allow them to more effectively and efficiently manage their business’ products and services and increase revenue and employment.
 Apply today!

 ELEVATE, developed by the George Washington University School of Business Center for Entrepreneurial Excellence (CFEE) and led by faculty members, Professors George Solomon and Ayman El Tarabishy, provides training to minority small businesses in the District of Columbia to prepare them to more effectively and efficiently manage their business’ products and services while increasing revenue and employment.

 Upon completion of the curriculum, ELEVATE students will be able to:

 Succinctly and critically analyze and evaluate various business opportunities